IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ---

 ### Use Case
 A Canvas has a region of interest that contains the place name "Paris".
 You would like to associate this instance of "Paris" with the geocoordinates for a central point in Paris, France that clients can use for representing the targeted fragment in world map based user interfaces, such as [Leaflet](https://leafletjs.com/examples/geojson/) or [Google Maps](https://developers.google.com/maps/documentation/javascript/importing_data).
-This could mean simply displaying a geometric shape on a map, but may include more data from the resource in connection with the geometric shape to facilitate robust functionality within the MapUI.
+This could mean simply showing a non-interactive point on a web map, but often more data from the resource is displayed in connection with the Point as a result of available functionality within the MapUI, such as a pop-up that appears showing metadata from the resource upon clicking the Point.

 A multitude of real world resources benefit from geographic data, many of which are already represented in IIIF digital collections.
 New and old maps, travel journals, newspapers, manuscripts, poems and diaries are just a subset of cultural heritage artifacts that have geographic mentions.
 These mentions bring human context to the material and offer a recognizable, comfortable setting for discovering connections between disparate resources.